vectorgrp/sil-kit/docs/api/flexray.rst

 ----------------------------

 The FlexRay Service API provides an FlexRay bus abstraction through the |IFlexrayController| interface.
-A FlexRay controller is created by calling |CreateFlexrayController| given a controller name and (optional) network name::
+A FlexRay controller is created by calling |CreateFlexrayController| given a controller name and network name::

   auto* flexrayController = participant->CreateFlexrayController("FlexRay1", "PowerTrain1");

 FlexRay controllers will only communicate within the same network.
-If no network name is provided, the controller name will be used as the network name.

 .. admonition:: Note